Natural Alternative Therapies

 make your own vitamin c supplement

-As you know, proper doses of Vitamin C are essential for your immune system, your bones, your muscle cartilage, your dental health, and to prevent viral and bacterial infections.
+As you know, proper doses of Vitamin C are essential for your immune system, your bones, your muscle cartilage, and your dental health, and to prevent viral and bacterial infections.

 (Our body does not make Vitamin C which makes it an important nutrient to have on hand.)

-Why Homemade Vitamin C is Better
+Is Homemade Vitamin C Better?

 Currently, most vitamin C supplements you buy are made from genetically modified corn (yuck) and some filler chemicals that serve as binding and coating ingredients.